 In January 2021, we announced the Winterfell-1 exploration well encountered approximately 26 meters (85 feet) of net oil pay in two intervals.
 Winterfell was designed to test a sub-salt Upper Miocene prospect located in Green Canyon Block 944.
 In January 2022, the Winterfell-2 appraisal well in Green Canyon Block 943 was drilled to evaluate the adjacent fault block to the northwest of the original Winterfell discovery and was designed to test two horizons that were oil bearing in the Winterfell-1 well, with an exploration tail into a deeper horizon.
 The well discovered approximately 40 meters (120 feet) of net oil pay in the first and second horizons with better oil saturation and porosity than pre-drill expectations.
 The exploration tail discovered an additional oil-bearing horizon in a deeper reservoir which is also prospective in the blocks immediately to the north.
-During the third quarter of 2022, the Field Development Plan for the Winterfell Field was approved by all partners as a five well tieback to the Heidelberg facility which is operated by Oxy.
-The development drilling plan for the first phase included the sidetrack and completion of the Winterfell-1 well, completion of the Winterfell-2 well and drilling and completion of the Winterfell-3 well in an adjacent fault block to the southeast of the Winterfell-1 well in the fourth quarter of 2023.
-The Winterfell-2 well was completed early in the first quarter of 2024.
-The Winterfell-3 well is expected to commence drilling plan to the first partner of 2023.
-The Winterfell-2 well was completed early in the first quarter of 2024.
-The Winterfell-3 well is expected to commence drilling plan to the first quarter of 2023.
-The Winterfell-3 well is expected to commence drilling plan to the first quarter of 2024.
-In addition, the host facility production handling agreement and oil export agreements have been executed.
-First production for Phase 1A of the project is targeted for early in the second quarter of 2024.
+The Field Development Plan for the Winterfell Field contemplates up to a five well tieback to the Heidelberg facility which is operated by Occidental Petroleum Corporation.
+The development drilling plan for the first phase commenced in the third quarter of 2023.
+The initial two production wells of the first phase were brought online in the third quarter of 2024 and the Winterfell-3 well was brought online in October 2024.
+Shortly after startup of the third well, production at the field was curtailed due to sand production from the third well seen at the production facility.
+In December 2024, production from Winterfell-1 and Winterfell-2 was restored and remediation work on Winterfell-3 is currently underway.
+Additional development drilling is expected to re-commence in 2025 with the drilling and completion of the Winterfell-4 well, which is expected to be online in the second half of 2025.